-Classic Grade is a subtle feature grade of timber flooring that provides a low level of natural features.
-The low levels of natural feature present the floor with a uniform look.
-As a natural product, all timber flooring will contain some degree of feature such as pinhole, gum vein and surface check.
+A subtle feature grade of timber flooring that provides a low level of natural features.
+The low levels of natural features present the floor with a uniform look that is best suited to modern, minimalist styles.

-Australiana Grade is carefully graded to include the most interesting and moderate natural features to enhance the look of a timber floor.
-Not only will the features be greater in quantity than Classic grade but may also be larger in size.
+Graded to include the most interesting and moderate natural features to enhance the look of a timber floor.